kevinlin/ai-sdlc-playbook/docs/workflow/workflow-project-setup.md

 **IMPORTANT:** Privacy settings must be enabled.
 This ensures that data is not persisted on providers servers and it is not used for training models.

 3. **Add Required Files**
-    - copy language-specific files from [language-specific library](../language-specific/README.md)
+    - copy language-specific rules from [programing language rules](../cursor-rules/languages/README.md)
+    - copy framework-specific rules from [framework rules](../cursor-rules/frameworks/README.md)
     - customise IDE rules for team requirements
     - update system prompt for LLM base understanding

 ## Using Repository Documentation

 Create directory within the repository to store documentation, such as:

 - product requirements
 - architecture documentation
-- development rules and guidelines (reference [IDE rules](../language-specific/README.md))
+- development rules and guidelines (reference [IDE rules](../cursor-rules/common/README.md))

 Ensure all documentation is:

 - version controlled
 - accessible to the IDE
 - formatted in markdown